paradisec-archive/digitising_manuscripts/index.md

 6. Click on the folder icon *(found toward the top of the remote, under the AF/MF switch)* to select a destination folder.
 For collected items (folder, notebook, manuscript, etc.), create a new folder for each item.
 You will be saving these images directly to the folder you designate- *not* to the SD card in the camera.
 7. To set up the file-naming for the images:
     * Click on the folder icon and select "File Names" in the preference window
     * Click "Customize..." to customize the name.
-Create file names that start with a collection ID, followed by a hyphen, then the item number (what you have come up with as an ID for your notebook/folder/manuscript), and then select sequential numbering of the images, e.g. DT1-04-<Sequential Number>
+Create file names that start with a collection ID, followed by a hyphen, then the item number (what you have come up with as an ID for your notebook/folder/manuscript), and then select sequential numbering of the images, e.g. DT1-04-<Sequential Number>, Close the window.
-    * Set "Number of Digits" to 3, This will accommodate items with 999 pages.
+    * In the menu window, set "Number of Digits" to 3, This will accommodate items with 999 pages.
 If there are under one hundred pages, use 2 digits.
 If over a thousand pages, use 4 digits.
 This will help with the ordering in PARADISEC collections and is just good practice.
     * Set "Start" to 1 at when you begin photographing each new item (otherwise it will just continue counting from whatever was shot in the previous session)
 8. Fix the position of the item using the **Live View** window.
 Use the black card stock paper provided as a background and to cover the page that is not the target page.
+Switch on the attached lamps on the stand.

     <p align="center">
       <img width="300" src="images/img-cap-blocking.jpg">